ADumbDoor/Swim-Mill-Revamped/README.md

 The goal of this assignment is to become familiar with concurrent processing in Unix/Linux using [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) and become familiar with both man pages and signal processing.

 You will create four processes that work with the same segment of shared memory in order to communicate information.
 This will be done as an RPG-based game with three characters, a barbarian, a wizard, and a rogue.
 You will also create a program that is in charge of starting the game and running all of the necessary processes.
+This is required to be done on a POSIX system.
+If you do not own one, plenty of [virtual machines](https://www.virtualbox.org/) exist for free, and are not terribly difficult to set up.

 ## The Three Classes Overview